 For more than a millennium, from 794 to 1868, Kyoto was considered the capital of Japan.
 Because, by tradition, the seat of government always lies where the emperors lived.
-This became the reason Kyoto prospered, and a lot of unimaginable structures were built on it.
+This became the reason Kyoto prospered, and many unimaginable structures were built on it.

 What to expect in Katsura Imperial Villa

-Katsura Imperial Villa, alongside Kyoto Imperial Palace, stands in grandeur, reminiscent of the prosperity and power that was once ingrained in Kyoto.
-Here we can see houses and tea pavilion with exquisite Japanese architecture designed by the most practiced craftsmen.
+Katsura Imperial Villa, alongside Kyoto Imperial Palace, stands in grandeur, reminiscent of the prosperity and power once ingrained in Kyoto.
+We can see houses and tea pavilions with exquisite Japanese architecture designed by the most practiced craftsmen.

-Katsura Imperial Villa also houses different exotic trees planted on a lovely Japanese garden.
+Katsura Imperial Villa also houses different exotic trees planted in a lovely Japanese garden.
 The garden has ponds and islets connected by arched stone bridges amplifying the overall lavish experience inside the villa.

 The ponds, however, were designed beautifully too!
 It is outlined by small cylindrical material placed side by side on the shore creating a small fence against the soil to prevent erosion.

-In exploring the whole villa, visitors walk over cobblestone and stepping stone with Japanese foot fences.
+Visitors walk over cobblestone and stepping stones to explore the whole villa with Japanese foot fences.
 That experience, I think, will make me feel that I’m an elite or an aristocrat, at least for a day.

 Ko-Shoin was built for moon viewing, Chu-Shoin to keep the valuable paintings, and Shin-Goten for an emperor visit.
 Then outside the main structure of the villa, visitors can see an open lawn used by courtiers to play archery or kemari, a football-like gate of the ancient Japanese people.

 From my research, I can say that the villa is really one of a kind and really a must-visit place in Kyoto.
-Sadly, we have to pay Y1000 and reserve a visit before we can enter the villa.
+Sadly, we must pay Y1000 and reserve a visit before entering the villa.